rockstor/rockstor-doc/home_nas_guide.rst

 every day, and be able to access them from any computer in your home.

-This guide looks at how to build your own NAS using easily available hardware, and the RockStor storage server.
+This guide looks at how to build your own NAS using easily available hardware, and the Rockstor storage server.
-RockStor is an open-source storage server based on linux, that can be installed on commodity hardware.
+Rockstor is an open-source storage server based on linux, that can be installed on commodity hardware.

 Hardware